kirolosadeib/Freelance_Task_5_XML_File/README.md

 <br>Task Owner : Sami
 <br>Contract Number : 5
-Task Description : Read XML File , convert it to dictionary and extract metrics from it
+<br>Task Description : Read XML File , convert it to dictionary and extract metrics from it